thearn/Python-Arduino-Command-API/README.md

 # Python Arduino Command API

-The Python Arduino Command API is a light-weight Python package for communicating with Arduino microcontroller boards from a connected computer, either physically or wirelessly.
+The Python Arduino Command API is a light-weight Python library for communicating with Arduino microcontroller boards from a connected computer, either physically or wirelessly.
 It is written using a custom protocol, similar to Firmata (http://firmata.org/wiki/Main_Page).